alexwrzski/Desk-Height-Controller/README.md

 - Verify sensor is within range (VL53L0X range: ~30-2000mm)

 ### Can't connect to web app
-- Verify ESP32 IP address in `web_app.py`
+- Check ESP32 IP address in Settings → ESP32 Connection
+- Use "Test Connection" button to verify connectivity
+- If disconnected, web app will show setup page automatically
-- Check that ESP32 and computer are on same network
+- Ensure ESP32 and computer are on same network
 - Ensure web app is running (`./start_web_app.sh`)

+### WiFi Setup Issues
+- **ESP32 not creating "DeskController-Setup" network**:
+  - Check serial monitor for errors
+  - Try resetting ESP32 or use "Reset WiFi" in Settings
+- **Can't access setup page**:
+  - Connect to "DeskController-Setup" WiFi first
+  - Open any browser - setup page should open automatically
+  - Or manually navigate to `http://192.168.4.1/setup`
+- **WiFi connection fails**:
+  - Ensure network is 2.4GHz (ESP32 doesn't support 5GHz)
+  - Check password is correct
+  - Verify network is in range

 ## License